voodootikigod/smart-utilities/README.md

 	fatal: The remote end hung up unexpectedly
 	fatal: remote smart already exists.

-It means that you have not created your repository with GitHub, go to https://github.com/repositories/new
+It means that you have not created your repository with GitHub, go to the [repository creator](https://github.com/repositories/new).